chalabaj/Snafu/README.md

 natoms  = 3                # number of atoms in system
 nstates = 3                # number of electronic states
 init_state = 2             # initial electronic state, 0 => ground state, 1 => first ex. state
-timestep = 6               # in atomic unit au = 0.024 fs
+timestep = 6               # in atomic unit, 1 au = 0.024 fs
 maxsteps = 600             # total number of steps
-method  = lz               # lz (Landau Zener, Belyaev) or BOMD on selected state(no hops allowed) abinitio  = molpro-casscf.sh  # ab initio interface file, has to start:  g09, molpro, orca, tera input file - tera.inp vel_adj = 0                # 0  - simple scaling K = sqrt(1+-dE/Ekin) default, 1- forces from new surface are included into velocity at hop point
+method  = lz               # lz (default)/bomd on selected state(no hops allowed)
+abinitio  = molpro-casscf.sh  # name of ab initio interface file in the ABINITIO folder vel_adj = 0                # 0  - simple scaling K = sqrt(1+-dE/Ekin) default, 1- forces from new surface are included into velocity at hop point
 ener_thresh = 1.0          # threshold for max energy drift (in eV)
 hop_thresh = 0.5           # energy threshold for hopping between the states with energy difference less than this (in eV)